marissarousseau/StudentManager/README.md

 # Student Manager
-Java program for managing a classroom of students
+Basic Java program for managing a classroom of students

 ## Current features
 ### Student creation